bpucker/FlavonoidFriday/README.md

 ### (107) Anthocyanin associated with resistance ###
-> **Post:** Plants do not just turn red when stressed: pathogen-induced red pigmentation actively boosts disease resistance through protective anthocyanins #FlavonoidFriday (https://doi.org/10.64898/2026.02.24.707787 & XXX)
+> **Post:** Plants do not just turn red when stressed: pathogen-induced red pigmentation actively boosts disease resistance through protective anthocyanins #FlavonoidFriday (https://doi.org/10.64898/2026.02.24.707787 & https://shorturl.at/TolZT)

 [Suraj et al., 2026](https://doi.org/10.64898/2026.02.24.707787 ) report that red pigmentation triggered by pathogen infection in certain flowering plants reflects an active defense response rather than merely a visual stress symptom.
 Using genetically related color mutants, it was shown that increased accumulation of anthocyanins—the pigments responsible for red and purple coloration—enhances resistance to the widespread fungal pathogen _Botrytis cinerea_.
 Comparative analyses suggest that this pigmentation-based immune strategy represents a conserved defensive mechanism across members of the Asteraceae plant family.